cgrand/parsnip/README.md

 The state of a thread consists only of its PC (program counter) and its stack.
 At any time there can't be more than one thread with the same PC and same stack.
 Each threads also has an error count and a priority; they are both used when deduplicating threads with identical PC and stack.

-The threads are stored in a structure resembling a lazy [grap-structured stack](http://en.wikipedia.org/wiki/Graph-structured_stack).
+The threads are stored in a structure resembling a lazy [graph-structured stack](http://en.wikipedia.org/wiki/Graph-structured_stack).

 ### PRED pred
 `pred` is a predicate whose type is determined by the VM (the naive VM expectes functions).